dfgHiatus/YouTubeYoinker/README.md

 3. Optionally, specify a directory you'd like to save your songs to in dir.txt.
 4. Run RUN.bat, or execute however you'd like

 Note: The progress bar is currently broken as all downloading songs will try to update it at the same time.
-Rest assured, this does is working
+Rest assured, this does is working.
+GUI is WIP